Skparab1/ML-word-engine/README.md

 This is an word engine that will reconstruct words and phrases from letters with the help of ML.
 It essentialy will autocomplete words with missing letters

-**This is still in development. latest commit will likely be unstable**

 # How it will work
 - It will have a word bank or stored words (i will likely source this from a third party)